 Your rights & personal protective equipment (PPE)

 - Your employer must provide you with training in how to correctly put on, take off, dispose of, or maintain the personal protective equipment you need for your job, to protect you from COVID19.

 - Your employer must inform you when you must use the PPE.
-For example, Look for signage are patient room doors.
+For example, Look for signage on patient room doors.